-We’ve been pretty spoiled for slices in recent months thanks to the arrival of a number of deep-dish pizza spots in town, but shaking things up a little for spring is the UK’s first-ever vegan pizzeria Purezza, which is set to take over the former Dough site in Manchester’s Northern Quarter.
+We’ve been pretty spoiled for slices in recent years thanks to the arrival of a number of deep-dish pizza and Neapolitan spots in town, but shaking things up a little further is the UK’s first-ever vegan pizzeria Purezza, which took over the former Dough site in Manchester’s Northern Quarter earlier last year.

 [Featured image: Purezza]